 Work to live or live to work?
 Only you can answer that question, just make sure your balance is a healthy one.

 Choosing the right consultancy firm to work for may require both a bit of soul searching and some proper, time-consuming analysis.
 However, it’s worth it if you want to make a confident decision for your career, and a relatively small price to pay considering how important your working life is.

 The good news is that we are here to make it easier.
 Every year we place hundreds of candidates in top consultancy roles, right across the globe and at every level.
 Whether you are just starting your consultancy career or are looking for the next step, we can help you find a role that fits.
-Contact us for more advice, send over your CV, or browse current opportunities.
+Contact us for more advice, submit your CV, or browse current Management Consulting Jobs.